Otterpool Park - frequently asked questions

 How can I make comments on the planning application?

-If you would like to make a comment about this application, which should relate to land use considerations, you can submit your comments.
+You can make a comment about this application, which should related to land use considerations.

 The application reference number you will need to type in is Y19/0257/FH.